MerginMaps/mobile/docs/users/input_ui.md

 until the record button is pressed again.
 The form for the recorded line will appear accordingly.

-See **Settings** section to set a layer as the default survey layer, so the record button will edit the layer without listing all the editable layers.
+Pressing and holding ** Record ** button will allow you to set the default survey layer.
+This option is also available under the **Settings** section.

 ## Zoom to project
 This is a shortcut to zoom the extent of all visible layers within the project.